mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 Until the International Conference on Information Systems in December 2019, we plan to accomplish multiple further steps towards our final goal.
-First, we plan to have completed data collection (i.e., have collected all data from GitHub and npm for all three cases).
+First, we plan to have completed data collection (i.e., have collected all data from GitHub and npm for all three ecosystems).
 This step includes cross referencing data across GitHub and npm (e.g., releases from npm and commits included in this commit from GitHub).
 As the data crawler has already been written, we expect this step to be completed around July 2019.
 Second, we plan to create an internal research memo